MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 # Roles in events, worlds, groups, and in AltspaceVR

 Roles are like the ‘Credits’ at the end of a movie.
-There’s the Executive Producer, the Director, the Actors and even crowd control.
-They are all in charge of something different, all with an important role to play.
+There’s the Executive Producer, the Director, the Actors, and even crowd control.
+They're all in charge of something different, all with an important role to play.

 ## Roles in events

 You’ll need to create your event first, then add the roles after.
-Once you’ve created your event on the website, click **EDIT** to open up the Contextual Roles **Add User** button.
+Once you’ve created your event on the website, select **EDIT** to open up the Contextual Roles **Add User** button.
 This is where you add AltspaceVR usernames to give out roles for your event.

 ### Event Creator Roles

-When you create an event you automatically get access to the admin, presenter, and moderator Roles:
+When you create an event, you automatically get access to the admin, presenter, and moderator Roles:

 * **Admin**
     - All event management tools via the website.
 You can Edit, End Event, Set to Draft, Re-Import World, Duplicate Event, Delete Event and Add as Main Event (Public events only).
-    - Enables World Editor in your event: Environment Clipping, Toggle Flight, Toggle Environment, Edit Mode and Editor Panel.
+    - Enables World Editor in your event: Environment Clipping, Toggle Flight, Toggle Environment, Edit Mode, and Editor Panel.

 * **Presenter**
-    - Enables Host Tools in your event: Toggle Mute-All, Message All, Amplify My Voice, Go On-Air (FrontRow events only), Toggle Stage Blocker and Host Panel.
+    - Enables Host Tools in your event: Toggle Mute-All, Message All, Amplify My Voice, Go On-Air (FrontRow events only), Toggle Stage Blocker, and Host Panel.

 * **Moderator**
-    - Enables you to Mute, Message or Kick users from your event by either using the buttons on that avatar’s nametag or by using the Host Tools/Host Panel/Guests/Select Guest to do the same.
+    - Enables you to Mute, Message, or Kick users from your event by either using the buttons on that avatar’s nametag or by using the Host Tools/Host Panel/Guests/Select Guest to do the same.

 ### Contextual Roles